 Consumption of alcohol may promote unhealthy lifestyle choices: create dependencies, waste money, abuse health and take lives.
 The consumption of alcohol may generate behavior offensive to other people and to the public, including the Bluffton University community.
 Students are not full participants in the community of learning and respect at Bluffton if they are under the influence of alcohol

 Bluffton expects students to understand the consequences of consuming or possessing alcohol on campus as well as the ramifications of consuming alcohol off-campus, particularly as it relates to the potential impact for on-campus behavior.
 The possession and consumption of alcohol on campus at all campus-related activities is prohibited.
 Students are also reminded that the possession and consumption of alcohol on or off-campus is illegal for those under the age of 21.

-- Drinking alcohol or using drugs on campus;
+- Drinking alcohol on campus;

 Infractions to the stated policy will normally incur the following sanctions

 First violation: $50 fine; 5-10 hours of supervised service on campus; enrollment in a course related to alcohol education; and parental notification if student is under 21 years of age.
 Student will be placed on disciplinary probation for one year.
 If a student violates the alcohol policy within the probationary period, the student would be subject to suspension from Bluffton University

 Second violation: Minimum $100 fine; 10 hours of supervised service on campus; probation for remainder of enrollment; participation in an alcohol assessment program administered by a professional counselor (at the student's expense) and parental notification if student is under 21 years of age

 Third violation: Student will be suspended from Bluffton University.